moderndatacompany/dataos.info/docs/interfaces/data_product_hub/core_concepts.md

 ## Tier

 Tier is a classification for Data Products based on their purpose, whether by medallion architecture, source-aligned, or based on specific entities or consumers.
 For example, in the 'Customer Churn Prediction' Data Product, its tier is labeled as `Business Certified` which basically means the Data Product is business oriented.
 Similarly, each organization can have its own predefined tiers.
-Tier is populated from the Data Product manifest file
+Tier is populated from the Data Product manifest file.

 <center>
 <img src="/interfaces/data_product_hub/tier.png" alt="DPH" style="width:40rem; border: 1px solid black;" />